Smoothing discrete Morse theory: Main results

 \begin{problem}[{cf.~Kirby \cite[Problem 4.18]{KirbyProblems}}] Is every simply-connected closed manifold also geometrically $1$-connected? \end{problem}

 As a remark, we mention that for simply connected smooth manifolds of higher dimension, much more on the Morse vector is known:

-\begin{theorem}[Sharko~{\cite[pp.~27--28]{Sharko}}] Every contractible smooth $d$-manifold $M$, with $d\ge 6$, admits a handle decomposition with exactly one $0$-handle, $m$ $(d-3)$-handles and $m$ $(d-2)$-handles, where $m$ is the minimal number of generators of the relative homotopy group $\pi_2 (M, \partial M)$.
+\begin{theorem}[Sharko~{\cite[pp.~27--28]{Sharko}}] Every contractible smooth $d$-manifold $M$, with $d\ge 6$, admits a handle decomposition with exactly one $0$-handle, $m$ handles of index $d-3$ and $m$ handles of index $d-2$, where $m$ is the minimal number of generators of the relative homotopy group $\pi_2 (M, \partial M)$.
 (When $M$ is a ball, $m=0$.) \end{theorem}

 This of course can be translated in a statement on the discrete Morse vector via Theorem \ref{thm:EquivalenceOfMorseVectors}.
 Understanding (optimal) smooth/discrete Morse vectors for manifolds that are \emph{not} simply connected, instead, seems to be a much more difficult problem.
 For a survey of what has been achieved so far, we refer the reader to Sharko~\cite[Chapter~7]{Sharko}.